 9.9 Construction.
 In the event an ambiguity or question of intent or interpretation arises, this Agreement shall be construed as if drafted jointly by the Parties and no presumption or burden of proof shall arise favoring or disfavoring any Party by virtue of the authorship of any of the provisions of this Agreement.
 As used in this Agreement, the singular shall include the plural and vice versa, and the terms “include” and “including” shall be deemed to be immediately followed by the phrase “without limitation.”
 The captions and headings in this Agreement are inserted for convenience and reference only and in no way define or limit the scope or content of this Agreement and shall not affect the interpretation of its provisions.

 9.10 Acceptance.
-By (1) checking or clicking a box or circle on any website, e-mail, e-mail attachment, electronic invitation (including Calendly invites), lead form, or portal indicating agreement with or acceptance of this Agreement, (2) executing any Ethos document, agreement or form referencing adoption or incorporation of this Agreement, and/or (3) submitting a Sales Lead to Ethos, you accept and agree to the terms of this Agreement.
+By (1) checking or clicking a box on any Ethos website or portal indicating acceptance of this Agreement, (2) executing any Ethos document, agreement or form referencing adoption or incorporation of this Agreement, and/or (3) submitting a Sales Lead to Ethos, you accept and agree to the terms of this Agreement.
 If the individual accepting this Agreement is accepting on behalf of a company or other legal entity, such individual represents that they have the authority to bind such entity and its affiliates to this Agreement, in which case the term “Producer” shall refer to such entity and its affiliates.
 This Agreement may be executed digitally and/or in multiple counterparts (via facsimile, clickthrough, e-mail or other transmission method, understanding and agreeing that the Parties agree to the use of any electronic signature complying with the U.S. federal ESIGN Act of 2000, Uniform Electronic Transactions Act, or other applicable law), each of which shall be deemed an original and all of which together shall constitute one and the same instrument duly and validly delivered and be valid and effective for all purposes.

 9.11 Entire Agreement.
 The Agreement constitutes and contains the complete, final and exclusive understanding and agreement of the Parties and cancels and supersedes any and all prior negotiations, correspondence, understandings, and agreements, whether oral or written, between the Parties respecting the subject matter thereof.